Does Your Teen Have to Pay Taxes?

 This is good information for teens and parents.
 Take advantage of this offer while we’re still young.

-4. Avatar retirebyforty says:
+4. retirebyforty says:

 I plan to match our kid’s income with an investment in his Roth IRA.
 This will get him used to the employer matching idea and when he start working full time, he can start contributing to the 401k right away.